maxsours/software-design-final-project/Phase2/GameCentre/README.md

      ​    the file and present it to the user.
 If no games have been played prior to this button being pressed, a puzzle game with the default parameters listed in "NEW GAME" will appear for the user to play.
-- **HIGH SCORE** - Pressing this button will show the user the per-game score.
-It will show the top ​    5 scores for each complexity, where the score is measured based on the total ​    number of steps to solve the puzzle.
-The fewer the total number of steps taken, ​    the higher the ranking.
-If the player never played the game before, then it will ​    show "No record found for puzzle complexity)".
-Each user only can view his/her ​    score and the user's score will not be compared against other users.
-Assuming ​    the user never login and plays the game, then all the scores will be save under ​    the username "Guest".

 - **Auto Save** - In addition to the save Button, we've implemented the feature that the game ​    will auto save the game every 3 moves (not counting undos).
 The type of data saved